 Find Out More

 Each year we hire graduate students to help our lecturers teach our undergraduate courses.
 These posts are open to all admitted students and are advertised via the careers section on the department website and by email.
-Posts are usually advertised during the summer for the following academic year.
+Posts are usually advertised during the spring and summer for the following academic year.
 We also hire students on an adhoc basis to provide extra help during exam periods.

 UBC Faculty of Medicine